LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 To compare the relative performance of these approaches, I created two projects to test different ways of creating and caching counters.
 The [first project](https://github.com/LajosPolya/Micrometer-Performance) contains various example patterns used to create and increment counters.
 The [second project](https://github.com/LajosPolya/JMH-Test) contains the Java Microbenchmark Harness (JMH) testing harness.
 JMH is a JVM tool specializing in performance testing applications where nanosecond accuracy is a necessary.
-JMH recommends this two project approach to ensure that the benchmarks are correctly initialized and produce reliable results.
+JMH recommends this two project approach to ensure the benchmarks are correctly initialized and produce reliable results.

 I tested five scenarios:
 1. Using Micrometer to create a counter every time it is incremented. :black_circle: